 - Date and state of formation

-- Name and address of your company’s registered agent in the state of qualification
+- Name and physical street address of your company’s registered agent in the state of qualification

 - Name and addresses of LLC members/managers

 Another important step after qualifying is to designate a resident agent.
 A resident agent is an individual or entity in the state that can accept legal documents, tax notices, summons, subpoenas, etc. on behalf of a foreign entity.

 When Does a Company Have to Foreign Qualify?

 Every officially formed business (i.e., LLC, Corporation, Partnership) is required to register as a foreign business entity if transacting business in a new state.
 Sole proprietorships are not required to do so.